 Many of the APPS teams train after school on the APPS court.
 Because of high demand, and use by netballers and other teams, training slots must be booked through Jedda Reidy in the school office.
 Most teams only have a half-court for training, so more teams can be accommodated.
-The court is not available on Tuesdays or Sundays.
+The court is not available on weekends.

 Each team retains its slot from the previous year, unless they swap with another team or no longer need it.
 Please let Jedda know of any changes.
 Once a team reaches year 7, they cannot have a training slot at APPS.

 Other local venues used for training include Galilee Primary School, Albert Park College's outdoor court and Port Phillip Specialist School indoor court.
 Team managers will need to contact these venues to confirm availability and cost.

 Over the past couple of years, the Club has gradually switched from navy tops to emerald green ones, with a navy and white strip under the arm.
 This allows the APPS teams to stand out from Elwood and Middle Park teams, who both wear blue.